-The night-time modelled noise level (LNGT) ranges between 70 and 75 decibels (dB) within the scheme extents (Scotland's Noise), with levels dropping to between 65 and 70 dB at the nearest noise sensitive receptor (NSR) (i.e., residential property).
+The night-time noise level modelled within the scheme extents range is between 60 and 65dB (Scotland's Noise Scotland's Environment), dropping to between 45 and 50dB at the nearest receptor (residential property 980m south).

-The baseline noise and vibration in the scheme extents is primarily influenced by vehicles travelling along the M90 trunk road.
-Secondary sources are derived from vehicles travelling along nearby local network roads and agricultural land management activities.
+Baseline noise and vibration in the study area is mainly influenced by vehicles traveling along the A7 trunk road.
+Secondary sources are derived from vehicles travelling along nearby local network roads and day-to-day agricultural land management activities.